 (reject policy is not applied to all subdomains)

 As of September 2024, the BIMI workgroup announced an alternative to the Verified Mark Certificate (VMC) called the Common Mark Certificate (CMC).
-The CMC is aimed at lowering the barrier to verifying a mark (logo) by removing the trademark office validation and relying on website validation instead.
+The CMC is aimed at lowering the barrier to verifying a mark (logo) by removing the trademark office verification and relying on website validation instead.
 The CMC standard is currently only supported by Google (Gmail / Google Suite).

-For a mark to be validated by Google for CMC usage, the logo must be published on the website of the domain, with proof of ownership.
+For a mark to be verified by Google for CMC usage, the logo must be published on the website of the domain, with proof of ownership.
 The logo must also have been present at least 1 year (12 months), Google is capable of verifying that by using their archives.

 A DNS TXT type resource record must be published under the email domain.
 This record points to an SVG vector image of the brand indicator, and a verified mark certificate.
 Both the SVG image, as the VM-certificate must be served over an HTTPS scheme, with a valid web server certificate.